Hiram in the Bible

 Verse ConceptsLetters

-May the Lord God of Israel, who made the heavens and the earth, be praised!
-He gave King David a wise son with insight and understanding, who will build a temple for the Lord and a royal palace for himself.
+Hiram said also, “Blessed be the Lord, the God of Israel, who made heaven and earth, who has given King David a wise son, endowed with discretion and understanding, who will build a house for the Lord and a royal palace for himself.

 Verse Conceptsequipping, spiritualDiscernment Of GovernorsHeaven And EarthIntelligenceCreation Of The Physical Heavens